alexisbellido/FirstOne_Java/README.rst

 See `repository <https://github.com/kevin-wayne/algs4>`_ with source code for Algorithms, 4th Edition by Robert Sedgewick and Kevin Wayne.

 This is how to compile a class in a package passing the current directory as the class path (for the sake of example as this is the default behavior) so other classes can be found.

-Note how the class is run with the java command using its qualified name (com.zinibu.common.FirstSample).
+Note how the class is run with the java command using its qualified name (com.zinibu.common.FirstSample) and from the directory (*src*) containing the root of the package (*com*).

 .. code-block:: bash